pull-fiction/make-crops-not-war/index.md

 ## Why production changes

-Considering that these changes did not result in a enhanced **export** [ADD IMPORT/EXPORT IMAGE AS SOURCE], we suppose that, indeed, they mainly affected internal consumption.
+Considering that these changes did not result in a enhanced **export** [9 ADD IMPORT/EXPORT IMAGE AS SOURCE], we suppose that, indeed, they mainly affected internal consumption.
 In particular, we observe that Lebanon agriculture **slightly changed**.

 Before the war, the agricultural sector deeply relied on citrus fruits and **typical Mediterranean cultivations** such as olives, oranges, apples, lemons.
 After the war, those cultivations are still there and don’t experience major changes.
 In fact, all of the above are **trees** and therefore human labour cannot really have an impact on their production.
 What can experience changes are, instead, **cultivated crops**.
 From the previous analysis, we can appreciate that potatoes, tomatoes, cucumber, and onions are all preferred over sugar beet.
 What all of this crops have in common?
 They are **easy to produce, eat and store**, as well as **highly nutritious**.
 They suit better, therefore, in a poor war scenario.